gautamkrishnar/keepalive-workflow/README.md

 | `time_elapsed` | `50` | Time elapsed from the previous commit to trigger a new automated commit (in days) | No |

 ### For Javascript Library
-If you are using the JS Library version of tne project, please consult the function's DocString in [library.js](library.js) to see the list of available parameters.
+If you are using the JS Library version of the project, please consult the function's DocString in [library.js](library.js) to see the list of available parameters.

 ## License
 This project uses [GNU GENERAL PUBLIC LICENSE](LICENSE)